xsltdev/xsltdev.ru/docs/angular/guide/forms/formsmodule.md

     'Samsung',
     'LG',
     'Motorola',
-    'Alcatel'
+    'Alcatel',
   ]

   addPhone() {
     this.phones.push(
+      new Phone(
+        this.phone.title,
-      new Phone(this.phone.title, this.phone.price, this.phone.company)
+        this.phone.price,
+        this.phone.company
+      )
     )
   }
 }